-Willliam Conroy was the first licensee of the National Hotel, and the last person to be hanged in the Perth gaol, in 1887, all subsequent executions being carried out at Fremantle until that of Eric Edgar Cooke, in 1964.
+Willliam Conroy was the first licensee of the National Hotel, and the last person to be hanged in the Perth gaol, in 1887, all subsequent executions being carried out at Fremantle until the last execution - that of Eric Edgar Cooke, in 1964.

 William Conroy (1857 – 18 November 1887) was the last person executed at the Perth Gaol.
 Conroy was convicted of murdering Fremantle Town Councillor John Snook.